kfpgk/cpp-data-structures/README.md

 ### Headers

-The library consists of a `tree` package.
+The library consists of a `tree` component.
 It provides the following headers.

 ```cpp
 // Header for a node object inside a tree data structure